 Key Takeaways

-functools.update_wrapper(self, func)is the class equivalent of@functools.wraps(func): Call it in__init__to copy__name__,__doc__,__qualname__,__annotations__,__module__,__type_params__, merge__dict__, and set__wrapped__.
-The attributes copied and the behavior are identical.- Class-based decorators need
+functools.update_wrapper(self, func)is the class equivalent of@functools.wraps(func): Call it in__init__to copy__name__,__doc__,__qualname__,__annotations__,__module__, and__type_params__(Python 3.12+), merge__dict__, and set__wrapped__.
+The function returns the wrapper object.
+The attributes copied and the behavior are identical tofunctools.wraps, which is itself defined aspartial(update_wrapper, ...).- Class-based decorators need

-__get__to work on methods: Without the descriptor protocol, the decorator cannot bind to the class instance when used as a method decorator.
-Implement__get__usingfunctools.partial(self.__call__, obj)to create the bound method. - The three-method template for class decorators is:
+__get__to work on methods: Without the descriptor protocol,object.__getattribute__has no__get__to invoke on the decorator instance, so the binding step is skipped and the class instance is not passed as the first argument.
+Implement__get__usingfunctools.partial(self.__call__, obj)to create the bound behavior. - The three-method template for class decorators is:

-__init__(stores the function, callsupdate_wrapper),__call__(executes the wrapper logic), and__get__(returns a bound version for method usage). - Parameterized class decorators shift the pattern:
+__init__(stores the function, callsupdate_wrapper),__call__(executes the wrapper logic), and__get__(returns a partial-bound version for method usage).
+Python's own functions usetypes.MethodTypefor binding;functools.partialachieves the same observable result for class-based decorators. - Parameterized class decorators shift the pattern:

 __init__receives configuration,__call__receives the function and returns a standard function-based wrapper using@functools.wraps(func).
 The class acts as a factory, not as the wrapper itself. - Class decorators (decorating classes themselves) work with both

 wrapsandupdate_wrapper: The metadata copy works the same way regardless of whether the wrapped object is a function or a class.
-Be aware that replacing a class with a function breaksisinstance()andsuper(). - Python's standard library uses this pattern officially: The pure Python implementations of
+Be aware that replacing a class with a function breaksisinstance()andsuper(). - Python's standard library uses this pattern officially: The Python Descriptor Guide at docs.python.org/3/howto/descriptor.html shows pure Python implementations of

 The answer to "what is the functools.wraps equivalent for classes" is functools.update_wrapper—the same function that wraps calls internally.
+Per the Python 3 functools documentation, wraps is defined as partial(update_wrapper, wrapped=wrapped, assigned=assigned, updated=updated), making the relationship explicit: wraps is convenience syntax for update_wrapper, not a separate mechanism.
 The real complexity in class-based decorators is not the metadata copying, which is a one-line call, but the descriptor protocol, which requires implementing __get__ to make the decorator work correctly as a method wrapper.
 Get both right, and a class-based decorator behaves identically to a function-based one, with the added advantage of natural state management through instance attributes.